 Machu Picchu Magic

-Note: Wanderlust editor in chief Don George has just published the first collection of his own travel stories and essays, The Way of Wanderlust: The Best Travel Writing of Don George.
-The collection presents 35 pieces, set in 24 countries, from 40 years of world-wandering.
-The story below, reprinted from the book, recounts a life-changing moment on a GeoEx journey through the Sacred Valley of Peru to storied Machu Picchu.
+Editor’s note: The story below, reprinted from The Way of Wanderlust: The Best Travel Writing of Don George, recounts a life-changing moment on a GeoEx journey through the Sacred Valley of Peru to storied Machu Picchu.

 For decades, Machu Picchu had been at the top of my Places to Go list, but somehow, in twenty years as a travel writer visiting more than seventy countries, I still hadn’t gotten there.
 In the spring of 2010, I was beginning to despair that I ever would.
 Then, through a combination of serendipities, I was invited to take an eight-day trip to the Sacred Valley, culminating in a visit to Machu Picchu.